Overview

 Summon participants

-As a facilitator you have the ability to summon everyone to your cursor on the canvas.
-When you summon participants, they’re immediately brought to where you are on the canvas.
+As a facilitator you have the ability to summon everyone to where your cursor is on the mural board.
+When you summon participants, they’re immediately brought to where you are on the board.

 Mura Summons feature